secmon-as-code/alertchain/README.md

 ![AlertChain architecture overview](https://user-images.githubusercontent.com/605953/147866269-48a0df6f-181d-4fc1-ac90-3b1650fd0dff.jpg)

 AlertChain is a simple SOAR framework that is fully integrated with OPA.
-AlertChain has 2 type of
+AlertChain has 2 type of components.

 - `source`: A security alert receiver.
 AlertChain does not generate/detect security alert by own.
 AlertChain can import various security alerts from `source` instead.
 - `action`: A security alert handling workflow.
 There are 2 major categories of actions.